akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 ![image](../img/dummy.png)

 Select the attributes you’d like to use as filters.
-Once selected, they will be displayed in the Data filters area, above the SKU field.
+Once selected, they will be displayed in the Data filters area, above the identifier field.

 For instance, you are working with a German translator, he needs to only work on products that are missing their German descriptions.
 You can make a filter on the description field saying: